Cruel Sister (Pentangle album): Reception

 Allmusic gave the album resounding approval in their retrospective review, applauding its "dense, layered sound that is woven within the fabric of each song like a tapestry" and praising Jacqui McShee's vocal work in particular.
 While they criticized the track "Jack Orion", commenting "one has difficulty imagining what possessed Pentangle to record a folk song that took up an entire side of an album", they concluded that the album as a whole "shows Pentangle at their artistic height".

 Tracks

-All songs are public domain and arranged by Bert Jansch, John Renbourn, Terry Cox, except where noted.
+All songs are public domain and arranged by Bert Jansch, John Renbourn, Terry Cox, Danny Thompson, and Jacqui McShee, except where noted.